learn-co-curriculum/dsc-tuning-decision-trees/README.md

 <img src="images/split.png" width=500>

-In the above plot, we see that the training and test accuracy stabilize at certain minimum sample split size, and stays the same even if we carry on increasing the size of the split.
+In the above plot, we see that the training and test accuracy stabilize at a certain minimum sample split size, and stays the same even if we carry on increasing the size of the split.
 This means that we will have a complex model, with similar accuracy than a much simpler model could potentially exhibit.
 Therefore, it is imperative that we try to identify the optimal sample size during the training phase.

 > **Note**: `max_depth` and `min_samples_split` are also both related to the computational cost involved with growing the tree.
-Large values for these parameters can create a complex, dense, and long trees.
-For large datasets, it may become extremely time consuming to use default values.
+Large values for these parameters can create complex, dense, and long trees.
+For large datasets, it may become extremely time-consuming to use default values.

 ## `min_samples_leaf`

 This hyperparameter is used to identify the minimum number of samples that we want a leaf node to contain.
 When this minimum size is achieved at a node, it does not get split any further.
-This parameter is similar to `min_samples_splits`, however, this describes the minimum number of samples at the leafs, the base of the tree.
+This parameter is similar to `min_samples_splits`, however, this describes the minimum number of samples at the leaves, the base of the tree.

 <img src="images/leaf.png" width=400>

 The above plot shows the impact of this parameter on the accuracy of the classifier.
 We see that increasing this parameter value after an optimal point reduces accuracy.
-That is due to underfitting again, as keeping too many samples in our leaf nodes mean that there is still a high level of uncertainty in the data.
+That is due to underfitting again, as keeping too many samples in our leaf nodes means that there is still a high level of uncertainty in the data.

 The main difference between the two is that `min_samples_leaf` guarantees a minimum number of samples in a leaf, while `min_samples_split` can create arbitrary small leaves, though `min_samples_split` is more common in practice.
 These two hyperparameters make the distinction between a leaf (terminal/external node) and an internal node.
 An internal node will have further splits (also called children), while a leaf is by definition a node without any children (without any further splits).

 For instance, if `min_samples_split = 5`, and there are 7 samples at an internal node, then the split is allowed.
 But let's say the split results in two leaves, one with 1 sample, and another with 6 samples.
 If `min_samples_leaf = 2`, then the split won't be allowed (even if the internal node has 7 samples) because one of the leaves resulted will have less than the minimum number of samples required to be at a leaf node.

-### Are there more such hyperparameters ?
+### Are there more hyperparameters?

 Yes, there are!
-Scikit-learn offers a number of other hyperparameters for further fine tuning the learning process.
+Scikit-learn offers a number of other hyperparameters for further fine-tuning the learning process.
 [Consult the official doc](https://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeClassifier.html) to look at them in detail.
 The hyperparameters mentioned here are directly related to the complexity which may arise in decision trees and are normally tuned when growing trees.
 We'll shortly see this in action with a real dataset.

 ## Additional Resources
 - [Overview of hyperparameter tuning](https://cloud.google.com/ml-engine/docs/tensorflow/hyperparameter-tuning-overview)